richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 ## Creating a simple MicroPython application on ESP32

-Below are instructions to run basic application
+Below are instructions to run a simple Hello World application

         1. pip install esptool